Peptides vs Ozempic: Cost, Access, and What Nobody Tells You

 Let’s lay it out simply:

-The molecule is the same.
-The access, the cost, and the convenience are different.
-Those are the facts.
+The access, the regulatory status, and the intended use are different.
+Those are the distinctions that matter for researchers evaluating their options.

 What This Means for Researchers